 The field isLargerBetter is the same as the one in Spark's evaluators.
 It indicates whether the metric returned should be maximized.
-The method evaluateFn takes a Dataset with columns (label, rawPrediction, prediction, probability) then returns the custom metric.
+The method evaluateFn takes a Dataset with columns (label, prediction).
+For classification problems this will be flattened into (label, rawPrediction, prediction, probability) for compatibility with spark classification evaluators and easy access to different parts of the prediction feature.
+The evalutor returns the custom metric.
 Base classes OpEvaluatorBase, OpBinaryClassificationEvaluatorBase, OpMultiClassificationEvaluatorBase and OpRegressionEvaluatorBase are also available to define custom evaluators.